By Danielle E., Auxiliar de Conversación in Murcia 2018/2019.

 Understanding a little Spanish helps you gauge the classroom more easily as you can understand whether a student is thinking along the right lines when they are thinking out loud in Spanish or asking a friend for help and whether students are being respectful to each other and staff.

 If you are someone that experiences a little anxiety if you are not 100% sure what is going on around you, then making sure you can understand the general gist of a conversation will give you a lot of assurance.
-And this is so not just in the classroom but also with co-workers and your day-to-day life in Spain.
+And this is so not just in the classroom but also with members of the school’s staff and your day-to-day life in Spain.

 2. Preparation Is Necessary